-If you think your child may have learning and attention issues, where do you go to find out?
+If you think your child may have learning and thinking differences, where do you go to find out?
 You can ask to have him evaluated at school.
 Or you can take him to a specialist for a private evaluation.
-One type of specialist who diagnoses, and sometimes treats, kids with learning and attention issues is called a pediatric neuropsychologist.
+One type of specialist who diagnoses, and sometimes treats, kids with learning and thinking differences is called a pediatric neuropsychologist.

 Here’s what you need to know about pediatric neuropsychologists.